 When you face a difficult problem, try to do as much as you can.
 Don’t, however, spend days or weeks on it.
 It is completely normal that sometimes we dive too deep into the details and lose sight of the big picture.

-Don’t hover something for way too long, especially when you know it’s something someone would know the answer to in 5–10 minutes.
+Don’t hover over something for way too long, especially when you know it’s something someone would see the answer to in 5–10 minutes.

 Instead, follow up with:

 - “Here are the things that I’ve done”